maphubs/mapbox-gl-arcgis-tiled-map-service/README.md

 This is an unofficial plugin, and is not affliated with Mapbox or Esri. 😇

-⚠️Custom sources are still under development and have not yet been publicly documented.
+⚠️🚧 Custom sources are still under development and have not yet been publicly documented.
 This may break with future versions of mapbox-gl.
-It is currently being used with v0.36.0⚠️
+It is currently being used with v0.36.0 🚧⚠️

+🚦Limitations🚦
+ - The map service must be cached as tiles, see http://server.arcgis.com/en/server/latest/get-started/windows/tutorial-creating-a-cached-map-service.htm
+ - The map service must have Web Mercator tiles (srs = 102100 or 3857)

 ## Installation